AdaGold/back-end-inspiration-board/README.md

 - Initializing the app with the `SQLAlchemy` and `Migrate` instances
 - Importing and registering all blueprints

-Prior projects like `Solar System` and [`hello-books-api`](https://github.com/AdaGold/hello-books-api) are great resources to reference for project structure and set up needs.
+Prior projects like `Solar System`, `Flasky`, and [`hello-books-api`](https://github.com/AdaGold/hello-books-api) are great resources to reference for project structure and set up needs.

 Note that `create_app` also uses CORS.
 There is no extra action needed to be done with CORS.